 Our Community Benefit Report also reports on the progress we have made as an organization to address needs identified in our latest Community Health Needs Assessment.
 These areas include remediating unsafe and unhealthy housing conditions, promoting nutrition and physical activity from early ages to prevent childhood obesity, addressing behavioral health needs of children and their families, and ensuring children are entering kindergarten ready to learn.

 At Connecticut Children’s, we are proud of our clinical and community focus to improve the health and lives of children and families in Hartford and around the state.
-We look forward to expanding our community-focused efforts supporting children and families to help ensure all children have the best possible chance to thrive.
+We look forward to expanding our community-focused efforts supporting children and families, and reporting on our progress in future Community Benefit Reports, to help ensure all children have the best possible chance to thrive.

 To sign up to receive E-Updates from Connecticut Children’s Office for Community Child Health, click here.